Forensic Laboratory

 Memorabilia: Typical everyday uses are determining the condition of collectible items such as stamps, coins, and trading cards.
 These items are often targets for fraud or forgery.
 Ultra-high magnification can detect tears, unusual wear and scratches.
 Examination using high-tech instruments such as the Keyence VHS-X1 will reveal evidence of fraud or manipulation by unscrupulous individuals to artificially increase the price of memorabilia.

-Docufraud Forensic Laboratories can also be reached with the following keywords: Canada, Laboratory, Fingerprinting, Fingerprints, Indented Writing, Obliterated Writing, Shoe Impressions, Multispectral Imaging,
+Docufraud Forensic Laboratory can also be reached with the following keywords: Canada, Laboratory, Fingerprinting, Fingerprints, Indented Writing, Obliterated Writing, Shoe Impressions, Multispectral Imaging,